Sunday Brunch in Halifax: Filipino Brunch at Barrios Every Sunday

 Every Sunday · 10:30 AM – 4:00 PM · 1571 Barrington St, Downtown Halifax $29 per adult · $15 per child · Walk-ins welcome · Reservations recommended

-Seats fill up fast.
+Seats fill fast.
 Reservations are strongly recommended.

 What's Included in Sunday Brunch